amitxv/PC-Tuning/docs/post-install.md

     - See [Chipset Device "Drivers" (= INF files)](https://winraid.level1techs.com/t/intel-chipset-device-drivers-inf-files/30920)

-- GPU drivers will be installed in a later step so do not install them at this stage
+- GPU drivers will be installed in the [Configure the Graphics Driver](#configure-the-graphics-driver) section so do not install them at this stage

 - You can find drivers by searching for drivers that are compatible with your device's HWID.
 See [media/device-hwid-example.png](/media/device-hwid-example.png) in regard to finding your HWID in Device Manager for a given device